weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 [Docker Swarm](http://docs.docker.com/swarm/) provides a native clustering environment for its Docker engines by turning a pool of Docker hosts into a single, virtual host.

-In this tutorial we will configure a simple swarm and make it contents discoverable with Weave Net  Weave is agnostic to the way in which Docker Swarm is organized, and instead deploys a standard network, making hosts discoverable, and allowing you to manage your distributed app even if they exist within a Swarm.
+In this tutorial we will configure a simple swarm and make its contents discoverable with Weave Net.
+Weave is agnostic to the way in which Docker Swarm is organized, and deploys a standard network, making hosts discoverable, so that you can easily manage your distributed apps even if they exist within a Swarm.

 It also enhances the scalability of a Swarm cluster. (how?)